bucketcat/Simple-BF/README.md

 While we do reduce the total amount of requests by specifying a minimum password length, this script still has a large footprint and is probably not something you'd ideally use in a real penetration test due to potential DoS problems.
 For CTF/Labs it's fine.

+The lin ending rules are LF.
+For Windows, you probably want to change to CRLF.
+This can easily be done by opening it in notepad++ and changing the LF > CRLF.
+Same goes for OSX and CR.

 Use reponsibly.